2026 Senior Living and Long-Term Care Litigation Seminar

 The seminar will be held at the San Antonio Marriott Rivercenter on the Riverwalk, 101 Bowie Street, San Antonio, TX 78205.
 To speak with the hotel directly, please call 210.223.1000.

-A limited number of discounted rooms are available at the San Antonio Marriott Rivercenter on the Riverwalk.
-Take advantage of the hotel's group rate of $259.00 Single/Double by making reservations through the link below by August 18, 2026.
+A very limited number of discounted rooms remain in DRI's group room at the San Antonio Marriott Rivercenter on the Riverwalk.
+Take advantage of the hotel's group rate of $259.00 Single/Double by making reservations through the link below.

 Book Online and Secure your Group Rate